-Taro Hayashi is a Japan Chair Fellow at Hudson Institute.
-His research areas include Japanese defense strategy and U.S.-Japan defense cooperation.
+Taro Hayashi is a non-resident Japan Chair fellow at Hudson Institute.
+His research areas include Japanese defense strategy and US-Japan defense cooperation.

 Prior to joining Hudson, he was a deputy director at Defense Policy Division and Strategic Planning Division, Ministry of Defense, Japan.
-There he was in charge of drafting the National Defense Program Guidelines (a 10-year defense strategy) and developing strategically important programs, including Aegis Ashore, stand-off missiles, and refurbishment of Izumo-class destroyers.
+There he was in charge of drafting the National Defense Program Guidelines (a 10-year defense strategy) and developing strategically important programs, including stand-off missiles, Space Situational Awareness system, and refurbishment of Izumo-class destroyers.